ShabbyX/vktut/README.md

 The `main.c` of each tutorial glues together the functionalities implemented in the `tut*.c` files, and may include uninteresting things like printing out information.
-The important stuff is mostly in `tut*.c` files.
+The important stuff is usually in `tut*.c` files.

 Build and Execution
 -------------------